Bio, C.V., & Contact

 Over the years, my research and writing on the Beng have found support from the Guggenheim Foundation, National Endowment for the Humanities, Social Science Research Council, Wenner-Gren Foundation for Anthropological Research, American Association for University Women, Woodrow Wilson Foundation, and many other sources.

-My research on gender issues among the Beng led me to expand my interest in comparative gender systems.
+My research on gender issues among the Beng expanded my interest in comparative gender systems.
 An early book (co-edited with Thomas Buckley) explored menstrual practices cross-culturally.
 Blood Magic: The Anthropology of Menstruation was listed by Choice as an Outstanding Academic Title for 1988; fourteen years later, it won the first Most Enduring Edited Collection Award from the Council for Anthropology of Reproduction.
 The volume continues to be taught regularly in anthropology and women’s studies courses globally.
-Sadly, presidential candidate Donald Trump’s pointed reference to journalist Megyn Kelly “bleeding from her . . . wherever” reminded us that the issues we raised in Blood Magic remain as relevant as ever.
+Sadly, then-presidential candidate Donald Trump’s outrageous reference to journalist Megyn Kelly “bleeding from her . . . wherever” reminded us that the issues we raised in Blood Magic remain as relevant as ever.

 My research on child-rearing among the Beng has similarly led me to expand my interest comparatively, this time to parenting systems globally.
 The first edition of A World of Babies: Imagined Childcare Guides for Seven Societies (2000; co-edited with Judy DeLoache) crafted a creative genre of imagined parenting manuals based on well-documented ethnography.
 The collection has been taught in courses at over 85 universities in over six countries and 18 disciplines.
-An entirely new second edition of this book, updated for the 21st century, appeared in January 2017 from Cambridge University Press.
+A new edition of this book, updated for the 21st century, appeared in 2016 from Cambridge University Press.
 (In August 2015 my co-author and I were in residence at Marbach Castle [Germany], supported by a grant from the Jacobs Foundation [Zurich], where we completed work on this virtually-all-new edition.)

 In more recent years I have begun researching a dramatically different project: working with Cape Verdeans who have Jewish heritage.
 Because Cape Verdeans are an acutely mobile and diasporic people, to date the project has taken me to three continents (Africa, Europe, and North America) and six nations (Cape Verde, Portugal, France, the U.S., and–virtually–the Netherlands and Israel).